jjmcnelis/usa-rangeland-modis-lai-lst/README.md

 ## Environment

-**Windows 10 running Ubuntu 16.04 via Windows Subsystem for Linux** All consumer-grade hardware:
-* i7 8700K 6-cores (12t)
+**Windows 10 running Ubuntu 16.04 via Windows Subsystem for Linux** All consumer-grade hardware: i7 8700K 6-cores (12t), 32g memory, PCIe NVM-e 500G SSD
-* 32g memory
-* Samsung PCIe NVM-e 500G SSD

 Think the hard drive was the biggest factor in processing time.
 Test workflow ran very slow (4x processing time) on an enterprise system with far more cores and available memory than my desktop, but the only drive available for writing was shared with other processes reading/writing non-stop.
 Food for thought.